Apprenticeships information for employers

 There are three types of apprenticeship - Foundation, Modern, Graduate.
 Here is information about the first two.

-Foundation has 'Creative and Digital Media' which the 16 plus student does at school alongside other subjects and as part of it there is a work placement.
+Foundation helps young people gain valuable, real-world work experience/training while still at school.
+There is no cost to the business (except time) and it helps a company’s recruitment pipeline by spotting talent early.
+The most relevant FA for our industry is 'Creative and Digital Media' which the 16 plus student does at school alongside other subjects and as part of it there is a work placement.
 It combines creative and digital but you'd need to find a school that offers this subject:

 ‘As part of your National Progression Award, your topics will include: